How do Closing Costs Work?

-Every home sale incurs fixed costs.
-Sellers and buyers customarily share these costs, as specified in the real estate sales contract.
+Every home sale incurs certain fixed costs.
+Buyers and sellers customarily share these closing costs, as specified in the real estate sales contract.

 Standard Closing Costs